-Timber is defined as structure wood, suitable for building or engineering field from the historical time.
-Timber has been used in a variety of ways in building construction and many other building activities.
+Timber is defined as structural wood that is used in construction or in other engineering fields from the historical time.
 Even today there is certain work where timber is considered as the most ideal member.
+Types of timber are explained below:

 i) Standing timber: